 Figure 4:

 The schematic shows the complete, fully minimized circuit diagram for the MD5 circuit implemented.
 Shaded boxes represent circuits in individual cells (colors have no meaning and are just to aide in visualization).
 Any gates not within a shaded box were implemented as a single cell containing that gate.
 Black lines represent inputs to the circuit as a whole, implemented using non-quorum chemical inducers.
 The 4 colored lines represent the cell-cell signaling inputs/outputs for the circuit.
-Blue, purple, green, and orange lines represent OC6 (Lux), OHC12 (Cin), pC-HSL (Rpa), and DAPG respectively.
+Blue, purple, green, and orange lines represent OC6, OHC12, pC-HSL, and DAPG respectively.
 The subscript i denotes a single bit of each 2-bit value.

-Characterization of the quorum output as measured via the receiver cells for each cell in the MD5 circuit is shown.
+Characterization of the cell-cell signalling as measured via the receiver cells for each cell in the MD5 circuit is shown.
 The bars are colored by quorum signal with output measured in RNAP/s (legend in top right shaded box).
 The plots are spatially organized to approximate the correct position in the circuit diagram.
-As before, lines represent either inputs to the whole circuit or cell-cell communication signals.
+As before, lines represent either inputs to the whole circuit or cell-cell communication signals and bars represent the mean of 3 independent replicates taken on different days.
 Letters in the top right of each plot show cells that are identical to each other.

 References